jays-codes/ud-microservices-springboot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 repo: ud-microservices-springboot-config
+- updated compose for prometheus; added datasource.yaml to separate grafana ds; linked prometheus to grafana
 - fixed docker-compose for prod version; runs grafana, loki, alloy, minio; updated for v7
 - updated compose yml for redis section
 - updated docker-compose.yml for gatewayserver